 The flowers and wood of sandalwood are harvested for the plant’s fragrant essential oil.
 Plants are harvested between 10 and 30 years of age because the natural essential oils increase in potency with age.
 Besides just smelling nice, sandalwood essential oil is anti-inflammatory, antiseptic, and anti-spasmodic.
 It is a natural astringent, stress reducer, memory booster, deodorant, and acne and wound treatment.

 In India, Hawaii, and Australia, sandalwood bark and leaves were used as a laundry soap, shampoo for dandruff and lice, and to treat wounds and body aches.

 Sandalwood trees are actually semi-parasitic.
 They send out specialized roots that attach to the roots of host plants, from which they suck xylem from the host plant.
 In India, sandalwood’s tendency to use Acacia and Casuarina trees as host plants caused the government to enforce growing restrictions on sandalwood.

 Care for sandalwood plants is very simple because they are so tolerant of tough growing situations, but they must be provided with host plants to grow properly.
-For the landscape, sandalwood host plants can be plants in the legume family, shrubs, grasses or herbs.
+For the landscape, sandalwood host plants can be plants in the legume family, shrubs, grasses, or herbs.
 It’s not wise to plant sandalwood too close to other specimen trees that they may use as host plants.

 Male and female plants must both be present for most varieties of sandalwood trees to produce fruit and seed.
 To grow sandalwood from seeds, the seeds require scarification.
-Because it is mostly the heartwood, leaves or flowers of sandalwood that are used herbally, one plant is usually sufficient in the landscape, but if you wish to propagate more plants from seed, you will need to make sure you have male and female plants.
+Since it is mostly the heartwood, leaves, or flowers of sandalwood that are used herbally, one plant is usually sufficient in the landscape, but if you wish to propagate more plants from seed, you will need to make sure you have male and female plants.